cucapra/dahlia-evaluation/README.md

 **Estimated time: 10-15 minutes**

 In this section, we reproduce all the graphs in the paper **from data already committed to the repository**.
-Since the data collection step requires access to proprietary compilers, we address data collection in the next section.
+Because actually running the experiments and collecting the data requires access to proprietary compilers and/or hardware, we address data collection in the next section.

 - In the `dahlia-evaluation/` directory, run `jupyter notebook`.
+Your browser should open.
-- Click on `main.ipynb`.
+- Click on `main-figures.ipynb`.
 - Click on the "Restart the kernel and re-run the whole notebook" button (⏩️).
 - All the graphs will be generated within the notebook under the corresponding section.